KWB-R/fakin/content/tool/appveyor/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["programming", "reproducibility", "continious-integration", "linux", "mac"]
+tags = ["programming", "reproducibility", "continious integration", "linux", "mac"]

 # Project summary to display on homepage.
 summary = "Continious integration for Windows (free for public repositories)"